Population estimates for England and Wales

 An international migrant is defined as a person who changes his or her country of usual residence for a period of at least a year.
 International migration estimates are made up of immigration, emigration, asylum seekers and refugees, plus their dependants.
 Estimates of international migration exclude the armed forces, whose movements are estimated separately.

 International Passenger Survey

-The Office for National Statistics (ONS) national estimates of international migration are based on the International Passenger Survey (IPS).
+The Office for National Statistics' (ONS') national estimates of international migration are based on the International Passenger Survey (IPS).
 The IPS is a long-running ONS survey that operates at UK ports of arrival and departure.
-The IPS is the only source of data on UK migration that is specifically designed to identify people who change their country of usual residence for at least 12 months.
+The IPS is the only source of data on UK migration that is specifically designed to identify people who intend to change their country of usual residence for at least 12 months.
 This is consistent with the usual residence definition for international migrants in the population estimates.

 The IPS is a sample survey and so only a sample of migrants to or from the UK are interviewed.
 Within this sample, only a small proportion will be long-term international migrants.

 The IPS is based on voluntary, face-to-face interviews with a sample of passengers travelling via airports, sea routes and the Channel Tunnel.
 The migrant respondents sampled are scaled to produce national migration estimates using a complex weighting system.
 Because the IPS is a sample survey, the results are subject to a degree of statistical uncertainty.